s616627/4337-Project-1-Prefix-Calculator/devlog.md

 3/28 12:42 PM
   I fixed the syntax error.
 On line 25, it was supposed to call a function using parethiesis.
 When i input quit it doesn't work.

+2:01 PM
+  Added the mode thing to the program